blackberry/Presentations/README.md

 Presentations
 =============

-Material from RIM's participation in Conferences, Workshops, and similar events
+Material from RIM's participation in Conferences, Workshops, and similar events.
+Each collection is grouped into a directory, named after the conference.